JohnMurray/cpp-vs/readme.md

 ## Copyright & Licensing

-All rights are reserved for the image/logo assets associated with cpp-vs (those files located within the `logo` folder).
+All rights are reserved for the image/logo assets associated with cpp-vs, including all files located within the `logos` and `__released_site/assets` folders (relative to project root).

 All other files in this repository are licensed under the Apache V2 license.
 Full license details located within the __LICENSE__ file.